HiroseSadao/HiroseSadao.github.io/_pages/about.md

   - /about.html
 ---

-Sadao Hirose (廣瀬貞雄) is a third-year bachelor student at the University of Tokyo, the department of Mechano-informatics, faculty of engineering.
-He is mainly engaged in research and development of sports analytics.
-In recent years, he is also conducting research on neural engineering.
+Sadao Hirose (廣瀬貞雄) is a third-year undergraduate student in the Department of Mechano-Informatics, Faculty of Engineering, at the University of Tokyo.
+His main focus is on research and development in sports analytics.
+In recent years, he has also been conducting research in the field of neural engineering.

 CV can be found [here](https://docs.google.com/document/d/1MpqryIazkd2-YdEUbSvqURnHJHXbTkMwFbUs1mk_4G4/edit?usp=sharing).